 The length of this program varies widely, as each student enters with a unique amount of credits.
 On average, students need ~45 credits to complete the B.A.A.S. program.

 A single word that best describes the B.A.A.S. degree program is flexibility — flexibility in what, where and how you study.
 This multidisciplinary degree plan is designed around your interests and career goals.

-More than 80% of degree students access all course materials on the go with the mobile app, available on iOS and Android.
+Access course materials anywhere with the mobile app available on iOS and Android.

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.